FREQUENTLY ASKED

 - VORANIGO may interact with other medications that you are taking

-- Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements
+- Tell your healthcare provider about your tobacco use and all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements

 What are the possible side effects of VORANIGO?